 3. MANNER OF SUBJECTING CONDOMINIUM UNITS TO THIS AGREEMENT:

-In order to subject the Unit to the provisions of this Agreement, Granter must: (a) record in the real property records of Flathead County, Montana, a written instrument signed by Grantor substantially in the form set forth hereto, and (b) execute and deliver to an Original Owner a deed conveying an Interval Estate in a Spy Glass Village Unit which contains substantially the statement set forth below and which is recorded in the real property records of Flathead County, Montana:
+In order to subject the Unit to the provisions of this Agreement, Granter must: (a) record in the real property records of Flathead County, Montana, a written instrument signed by Grantor substantially in the form set forth hereto, and (b) execute and deliver to an Original Owner a deed conveying an Interval Estate in a Spyglass Village Unit which contains substantially the statement set forth below and which is recorded in the real property records of Flathead County, Montana:

-“The Grantee of the undivided Interval Estate in the condominium unit conveyed by this deed, by his acceptance of this deed, hereby (a) agrees to take such Interval Estate subject to the Declaration of Protective Covenants and Interval Ownership Agreement dated _______________ 19____ and recorded under Reception No. _______________ of the real property records of Flathead County, Montana; (b) agrees to perform and to abide by all of the terms and conditions of such Declaration of Protective Covenants and Interval Estate Ownership Agreement; and (c) agrees that the Interval Estate conveyed by this deed is Interval Estate No. _______________ in Unit Nos. _________ of Phase ________, Spy Glass Village which entitles grantee to possess the Unit during Use Period(s) as described in Exhibit A of the Ownership Agreement for Spy Glass Village and any amendments thereto; and to a 1/51st undivided interest as tenant in common with the other owners of Interval Estates in and to the remainder.”
+“The Grantee of the undivided Interval Estate in the condominium unit conveyed by this deed, by his acceptance of this deed, hereby (a) agrees to take such Interval Estate subject to the Declaration of Protective Covenants and Interval Ownership Agreement dated _______________ 19____ and recorded under Reception No. _______________ of the real property records of Flathead County, Montana; (b) agrees to perform and to abide by all of the terms and conditions of such Declaration of Protective Covenants and Interval Estate Ownership Agreement; and (c) agrees that the Interval Estate conveyed by this deed is Interval Estate No. _______________ in Unit Nos. _________ of Phase ________, Spyglass Village which entitles grantee to possess the Unit during Use Period(s) as described in Exhibit A of the Ownership Agreement for Spyglass Village and any amendments thereto; and to a 1/51st undivided interest as tenant in common with the other owners of Interval Estates in and to the remainder.”

 4. MULTIPLE INTERVAL ESTATES: An Owner may own one or more Interval Estates in a Unit.
-Such ownership shall entitle such-owner to possession of the Unit only during the corresponding Use Periods determined as set forth in Exhibit A. They may convey or encumber their Interval Estates in any manner except an Interval Estate may not be further subdivided.
+Such ownership shall entitle such-owner to possession of the Unit only during the corresponding Use Periods determined as set forth in Exhibit A and B. He may convey his Interval Estates in any manner in conformity with Paragraph 6, below.
+Any intended conveyance of less than the entire Internal interest owned shall be subject to prior approval by the Managing Agent, which approval may be approved or denied at the Managing Agent’s sole discretion.
 Notwithstanding the foregoing, if any owner owns successive Use Periods, they shall be entitled to the exclusive use of such Unit during the six-hour period between such periods and the Managing Agent shall not (unless requested by such Owner or his Guest) provide maid or cleaning service during such six-hour period.

 5. TERMINATION: After the recording of an Original Deed with respect to the Interval Estate, if one person or entity becomes the Owner of all Interval Estates with respect to the Unit, such Owner may release the Unit from the provisions of this agreement by recording in the real property records of Flathead County, Montana, an affidavit reciting his ownership of all Interval Estates in the Unit and his desire to release such Unit from the provisions hereof.
 Upon recording such affidavit, the Unit shall automatically be released from the provision of this Agreement, the estate for years shall merge with the remainder, and any such reserves accrued on behalf of the Interval Estate shall be returned to such Owner.